reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

     Now when you build and run the module in the IoT Edge Simulator, it will run as expected.

 ### Task 3: Build and run the module

+In this task, you will build the solution and run it as IoT Edge device which send telemetry data.

 1. In the **Explorer** pane, right-click **deployment.debug.template.json**, and then click **Build and Run IoT Edge Solution in Simulator**.